sharechiwai/blog-backup-202007/content/blog/2009-08-11-asp-net-gridview-rowcommand-did-not-get-trigger.md

 So I have set up several break point to where the <span style="font-weight:bold;">RowCommand </span>handler is, a strange thing happened.
 The <span style="font-weight:bold;">RowCommand Handler</span> did not get triggered at all.

-Finally, I just realised I have forgotten to put an if-statement ispostback on the Page Load event, so that whenever the RowCommand get triggered, it executed a post back, which will run the page\_load event.
-And inside my Page\_Load event, it will populate the table again.
+Finally, I just realised I have forgotten to put an if-statement ispostback on the Page Load event, so that whenever the RowCommand get triggered, it executed a post back, which will run the page_load event.
+And inside my Page_Load event, it will populate the table again.
 Therefore, the RowCommand never get triggered.

 <span style="font-weight:bold;">Solution is:</span>
 To put a code on <span style="font-weight:bold;">Page_Load Event</span> to check if it is a <span style="font-weight:bold;">PostBack </span>or not.
 If it is not a postback then populate the table, if Not, then skip it.
 Here it is the Code to check if it is postback or not.

 <span style="font-weight:bold;">VB.Net</span>
-<span style="color:rgb(0,153,0);font-size:85%;">If Not IsPostBack Then<br /> &#8216;Do some action, in my case populate the table<br />End</span>
+<span style="color:rgb(0,153,0);font-size:85%;">If Not IsPostBack Then<br /> 'Do some action, in my case populate the table<br />End</span>

 <span style="font-weight:bold;">C#</span>
 <span style="font-size:85%;"><span style="color:rgb(0,153,0);">if(!IsPostBack){</span><br /><span style="color:rgb(0,153,0);"> //Do some action, in my case populate the table</span><br /><span style="color:rgb(0,153,0);"> }</span><br /></span>